-- 6.1 Disciplinary sanctions may include, but are not limited to one or more of the following: - 6.1.1 Reprimand: a verbal admonition and an official written warning, course or grade failure; - 6.1.2 Restitution: repair or replacement of property when loss or damage is part of the offense; - 6.1.3 Restriction: loss of privileges that are consistent with the offense and the rehabilitation of the student; - 6.1.4 Disciplinary Probation: the student is no longer in good disciplinary standing for a specified period of time; - 6.1.5 Suspension: dismissal from TC and/or its residence halls for a specified time.
-Suspension, pending a hearing, maybe imposed when there is reason to believe the action is necessary to maintain TC operations and/or to protect the safety of individuals; - 6.1.6 Expulsion: permanent dismissal from TC and/or its residence halls; - 6.1.7 Revocation: withholding or repealing admission, course credit or a degree award; - 7.
-COUNSELING, EVALUATION, AND TREATMENT
+- 6.1 Disciplinary sanctions may include, but are not limited to, one or more of the following: - 6.1.1 Reprimand: a verbal admonition and an official written warning, course or grade failure; - 6.1.2 Restitution: repair or replacement of property when loss or damage is part of the offense; - 6.1.3 Training: formal or informal training, coaching or instruction relevant to the violation; - 6.1.4 Restriction: loss of privileges that are consistent with the offense and the rehabilitation of the student, except that in cases involving assault, personal injury or other disruptive or threatening behavior, the College retains the independent right to limit campus access or to restrict a student's activities to those that are essential to a student's academic progress; - 6.1.5 Disciplinary Probation: the student is no longer in good disciplinary standing for a specified period of time; - 6.1.6 Suspension: dismissal from TC and/or its residence halls for a specified time.
+Suspension, pending a hearing, maybe imposed when there is reason to believe the action is necessary to maintain TC operations and/or to protect the safety of individuals; - 6.1.7 Expulsion: permanent dismissal from TC and/or its residence halls; - 6.1.8 Revocation: withholding or repealing admission, course credit or a degree award;

+7. COUNSELING, EVALUATION, AND TREATMENT